Danilo1301/GTASA_libModPolicia/README_EN.md

 3. Open the folder "inside game folder", copy the folders "configs" and "mods" and paste it on the game folder (ex: /Android/data/ro.samp_mobile.game)
 4. If you haven't done yet, move the libs from "/required libs" inside your '/mods' folder
 5. Install the mod textures inside the 'txd.txt' using 'TXD Tool'.
 Tutorials below.
+6. Optional: copy the libBASSMod.so from the folder 'optional lib' and paste into your '/mods' folder

 <h1>How to use</h1>